lexnederbragt/454_transcriptome_snps/procedures.md

 JoMID_MIDConfig.parse
 ```

-* 454 SFF files, see the paper for a ENA/SRA accession number.
-Make one file with all sfffiles (the MID coning files are used to selectreads for the mappings)
+* 454 SFF files, see the Hermansen et al paper for ENA/SRA accession number(s).
+Make one file with all sff files (the MID config files are used to select reads for the mappings)

 ```
 all_reads.sff